alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 #### Find hosts in an Elasticsearch cluster

-We use different Elasticsearch clusters for different applications.
-For example the `rummager-elasticsearch` cluster powers the GOV.UK search API.
+The `rummager-elasticsearch` cluster powers the GOV.UK search API and sector name lookup in `licence-finder`.

 You can find hostnames by running: